charlex2000/Hirebus/README.md

    Admins can manage bus listings, update availability, and handle customer inquiries.

 #### **Technical Stack**
-- **Frontend**: Built with modern frameworks like React or Angular for a responsive design.
+- **Frontend**: Built with modern languages like HTML5 and CSS for a responsive design.
 - **Backend**: Server-side logic implemented using Node.js or Python.
-- **Database**: MySQL or MongoDB stores user and booking data securely.

 This platform enhances convenience, ensuring a smooth experience for both customers and administrators.
 Future updates may include loyalty programs and mobile app integration.